srwareham/ffmpegd/README.rst

 found and converted. --extension mp3 would result in audio files being found and converted.

 ffmpegd supports all ffmpeg arguments with two exceptions:
- 1. "-i" whose behavior has been overridden by the --inputdirectory argument
+ 1. "-i" whose behavior has been overridden by the --input-directory argument

  2. Commands that require parameters to occur positionally before the "-i" flag used by ffmpeg.
 These commands generally relate to selecting specific time segments within a file.
 As these are likely to be relevant on a file-by-file basis, it is unlikely this feature would ever be used in batches.
 If the demand were to arise, I can put a workaround in place